Bullying Prevention and Help

 - What is the school procedure for taking in and investigating a bullying report?
 The center’s Suggested Process for Handling Bullying Reports outlines what steps to take in an investigation.

-- Where can I find the school’s bullying report forms?
-Who do I submit them to?
+- Where can I find my school’s bullying report forms?
+Whom do I submit them the reports?

 - What are all the options available to the principal to respond to someone who has bullied another student?